nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 imPoster data are saved as a JSON file `[JAR file location]/data/imposter.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, imPoster will discard all data and start with an empty data file at the next run.
+imPoster will start with an empty file if a modification to it results causes existing data to be in an invalid format.
 </div>

 #### Archiving data files `[coming in v2.0]`